An Academic Alternative to Saturdays

 Payment must be received in order to be placed on the class roster.
 If you are interested in attending a class after the registration deadline, please email email@example.com to inquire about space availability.

-The registration deadline for the March 8 classes is February 28.
+The registration deadline for the April 12 is March 31.